Privacy Notice for Generation New Era families

 We keep a record of any requests that we have from you.

-8. Making the data available for research
+7. Making the data available for research

-We deposit your de-identified survey responses with the UK Data Service, based at the University of Essex, and similar data stores.
+We deposit your survey responses with the UK Data Service, based at the University of Essex, and similar data stores.

 UK Data Service

 The UK Data Service is funded by the Economic and Social Research Council (ESRC) to meet the data needs of researchers, students, and teachers from all sectors.
 The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate data, business data, and qualitative data.
-We deposit de-identified data from all the studies that we run.

 Who we share your data with